Feeding Therapy by AZ+A & Zier Institute

 We Can Help!

 Mealtimes may feel challenging and stressful for families when a child struggles to enjoy eating.
-Children and their parents might begin to avoid family mealtimes or stop eating all together.
-Feeding therapy can be a lifeline/important support for parents who recognize their child is struggling and want to restore mealtime peace at the dinner table.
-Through the process of working with a feeding therapist, parents will learn why their child is struggling to enjoy eating and how they can help.
+Children and their parents might avoid family mealtimes or stop eating altogether.
+Feeding therapy can be a lifeline/essential support for parents who recognize their child is struggling and want to restore mealtime peace at the dinner table.
+Through working with a feeding therapist, parents will learn why their child is struggling to enjoy eating and how they can help.
 Parents and feeding therapists partner together to restore the joy of shared mealtimes.

 There are lots of reasons why a child may struggle to eat.
 Some children have had early developmental experiences that make eating challenging.
 Other children may have sensory systems that cause them to be sensitive to the textures, smells and flavors of foods.
 Specific medical conditions, discoordination/coordination difficulties, food allergies, social pressure and anxiety can all contribute to a child’s feeding struggles.